 ECHIUM 'CANDY FLOSS'

 Yet another valuable variant in the lovely echium series.
 Just a single plant from several hundred had pure white stems, and thus we suspected white flowers.
 And so it turned out.
 This is the first time we have managed to grow and collect seeds from a white form of this perennial, shrubby, bush-forming plant, which forms a solid compact dome when mature, when it can be smothered with a hundred or more swollen trusses of flowers.
 This really is a perennial in a sheltered situation in a warm garden, or even in a very large pot.
 In The Scilly Islands and the South West of the UK, and even in our hill-top gardens here, this plant makes a sizeable, long-lived evergreen shrub.
 Occasionally a plant may produce flower spikes that open with a slight pinkish or pale blue tinge.
-Please be aware that busy bees also pollinate the many plants we grow here so you may get the odd surprise variant!
-We respectfully point out that all of our hybrid seed, by its very nature, may produce occasional freaks and oddities.
-If you discover something remarkable, and are happy to do so, please send us a picture for our website.
+The odd variant habit or colour may always appear, so we must respectfully point out that all of our new, and sometimes unique hybrid seed, by its very nature, may produce occasional freaks and oddities.
+Busy bees also pollinate the many plants we grow here in just a few hectares.
+It is therefore likely that you may get the occasional surprise variant.
+So If you discover something remarkable, and are happy to do so, please send us a picture for our website.

 Seeds are best sown in spring or before mid summer to enable a full season of growth and are best sown where actually needed, preferably in a well-drained and sheltered spot.
 Otherwise, sow seeds, covering very thinly, in early spring onto a good soil-based compost in a frost-free place.
 No artificial heat is needed to help germinate these seeds, just a cool, varying, background temperature, in good light.
 Seedlings usually appear in 2 to 3 weeks.
 Pot on into a gritty compost containing very little organic material before planting out as small plants in a well-drained sheltered spot, or a large container that may be taken in during the winter in severe frost.
 Plants usually flower 24 months after sowing and can occasionally vary in habit and flower colour as we have numerous species growing here, and very many busy bees....